MichDoDoDo/cellcountTeiko/README.md

 ## Database Design
+The database is designed with normalization in mind, separating metadata (samples) from measurements (cellCounts and frequencies).
+This avoids data redundancy and makes it easier to manage, query, and extend.
+Using foreign keys ensures referential integrity between related tables.

 ### Sample Table
 | Column                      | Type    | Description                     |
 | --------------------------- | ------- | ------------------------------- |